1633 Broadway 31st Floor New York, New York 10019

 - Restrictive Covenants & Trade Secrets

-A shareholder based in Vedder Price’s New York and Chicago offices, David Rownd is an experienced and resourceful litigator with a long record of achieving successful results on behalf of his clients.
+A shareholder based in Vedder Price’s New York and Chicago offices, David Rownd is an experienced and resourceful litigator whose clients commend him for "consistently delivering in excess of expectatons" and providing solutions that are "thoughtful, effective and mindful of business considerations."

 Mr. Rownd maintains a nationwide business litigation practice that focuses on representing clients involved in high-stakes, complex litigation.
 He has tried bench and jury trials in state and federal courts, conducted hearings before administrative agencies, and represented clients in arbitrations and mediations before domestic and international alternative dispute resolution tribunals.